snafees/ortho_seqs/README.md

 If you have any comments, suggestions or would like to chat about this method or similar ideas, feel free to reach out via email at saba.nafees314@gmail.com.

 # Roadmap
-We hope to implement third order analysis for DNA/RNA in the near future.
+We hope to implement third order analysis for DNA in the near future.
 For amino acids, we hope to implement second order analysis.
 We'll add visualization ideas soon but if you have any thoughts on this, please feel free to reach out.

 # Contribution
 We hope to make the tool run faster as with higher dimenions and higher order analysis of longer sequence data, we can run into memory and time issues.
 Any thoughts on this or visualization are welcome.